Terms and Conditions of Residence Hall Occupancy, 2019-2020

 financial responsibility of the former resident) and/or the former resident may be

-been completed, as the room may not be rented to another individual until proper checkout
+been completed, as the room may not be rented to another individual until proper check

 Refund Policies - Established by the State University of New York